Skip to content

 “If they tell me again that they’re busy, I’ll usually push a second time, saying I won’t take up much more of their time.”

-“But if they’re very persistent about dropping off the call, I’ll try to find another time to talk.
+“But if they’re persistent about dropping off the call, I’ll try to find another time to talk.
 I’d ask them:”

 “Is there a convenient time when I can give you a ring back?”